arta666/tommy/README.md

 # Tommy

-This app use  [The Cat Api](https://thecatapi.com) api to download and store photos in your device.also you can add some pic in your favorite list
+This app use  [The Cat Api](https://thecatapi.com) to download and store photos in your device.also you can add some pic in your favorite list

 ## What you need to do

-This app use [The Cat Api](https://thecatapi.com) api to get pictures. so you need sign up in flicker and get your api key.
+This app use [The Cat Api](https://thecatapi.com) to get pictures. so you need sign up in [The Cat](https://thecatapi.com) and get your api key.

 After you get your api key modify this file **TommyApi.swift**